-NOTICE: Effective July 1, 2011, the School of Graduate Studies (GS) will become the central locus for nearly all graduate admissions materials.
+NOTICE: Effective July 1, 2011, the School of Graduate Studies (GS) will become the central location for nearly all graduate admissions materials.
 On that date, the Graduate School office will receive all admissions materials for all graduate programs in ILS.

 Admissions materials include, but are not limited to, transcripts, letters of recommendation, essay/personal statement, resume.

 ILS APPLICATION DEADLINE:

 Master of Library Science (MLS), Connecticut School Library Media Specialist Initial Educator Certification and Cross-Endorsement, and Sixth Year Diploma programs: rolling admissions